Kouilou-Niari River: Waterfalls

+Hydroelectric developments

 In Sounda, a large hydro electrical project has been evaluated since the mid 1950s when France was looking at developing the region.
 Ten years of research have led to a tunnel built in the mountain, a bridge and a camp established on site.

 In May 2011, a protocole d'accord has been signed with a South African Company IDG and the Republic of Congo for the development of the Sounda dam project.

 IDG has teamed up with strategic partner African Power Corporation (APC).

 The two companies have joined forces to lead the development of the project.
 Coming together with the potential users and financial institution to put the project on track for success.

 Such a project is expected to help develop the country's huge mineral potential.

 In October 2012, APC increased their presence in the country and name a country representative.
 Nicolas Rouzé has a great experience in the Congo as he has been in country since 1998.
 He is managing the efforts in the country to drive the project on the local scale.